MeeFoundation/my-signals-website/src/content/sections/spec.md

         lists:
           - type: "ul"
             items:
               - "**Privacy**: Provide legally binding notice to the service provider that it must respect your right that they “Do Not Sell” your personal information.
-MySignals provides an alternate implementation of the Global Privacy Control [[**GPC**]](#ref-gpc)."
+MySignals provides an alternative mechanism to convey the Global Privacy Control [[**GPC**]](#ref-gpc) signal semantic."

               - "**MyTerms**: Negotiate and digitally sign mutually acceptable contracts related to privacy and data sharing using IEEE P7012. [[**IEEEP7012**]](#ref-ieeeP7012)."